Dani Alves jailed in Spain for alleged sexual assault - WHIZ News

 Alves had denied any wrongdoing several days before his arrest.

 Alves was taken into custody after he answered a police summons while in Spain.
-State prosecutors had asked for him to be held without bail, and a judge agreed after charging him with sexual assault following several hours of testimony.
+He was then escorted in a police car to the courthouse.
+State prosecutors had asked for him to be held without bail, and a judge agreed after charging him with sexual assault following several hours of testimony from him, the alleged victim and a witness, the court said.
 Unless that decision is reversed on appeal, Alves will remain in custody until trial at a still unspecified date.

 A charge of sexual assault in Spain can mean anything from unsolicited and unwanted sexual groping to rape.
-Police said they could not give any details on the case.
+Police and the court’s press office said they could not give any details on the case.
 Rape can be subject to prison terms of up to 15 years under a new law passed last year.

 Alves denied the allegations last week in a video he sent to Spanish television channel Antena 3.
 While acknowledging he had gone dancing at the club on the night of the alleged assault, he said he did not know the woman and was always “respectful” of others.